Find out how accessible our website is, how to report accessibility issues and what to do if you can’t access parts of this website.

 these guidelines to help us manage this website.

-- images contain text which you may not be able to read
+- Some images contain text which you may not be able to read, such as graphs and tables

-- PDF documents aren’t fully accessible to screen readers
+- Many PDF documents are not fully accessible to screen readers

-- interactive tools are difficult to navigate using just a keyboard
+- Videos do not have captions or audio description Interactive tools are difficult to navigate using just a keyboard

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille: